ROMEROLUIS15/ROMEROLUIS15/README.md

 ### Highlights

 - Designed and deployed the platform from scratch: administrative tools, citizen services, and AI-powered search.
-- Built a hybrid AI architecture that keeps the LLM outside the critical path whenever deterministic data retrieval is possible.
+- Built an architecture that keeps the LLM outside the decision flow: a rule-based intent classifier (no LLM) routes the conversation, and when deterministic data retrieval is possible the answer comes from the database without calling the model, with a deterministic sentiment layer (<1 ms, no model call) that tunes the response.
-- Implemented semantic search and Retrieval-Augmented Generation (RAG) using PostgreSQL, pgvector, Gemini embeddings, and Redis caching.
+- Implemented semantic search and Retrieval-Augmented Generation (RAG) using PostgreSQL, pgvector, 768-dim Gemini embeddings, a configurable Groq model (gpt-oss-20b), and Redis caching.
 - Developed LangGraph-based document processing that transforms PDF catalogs into validated structured data.
-- Hardened the handling of citizens' personal data (RLS on PII tables, idempotent registrations, retention policy), with dependency injection, shared validation schemas, and automated testing.
+- Hardened the handling of citizens' personal data (RLS on PII tables, idempotent registrations, retention policy), with dependency injection (tsyringe), shared validation schemas, and automated testing.

 **Stack:** TypeScript · Node.js · Express · PostgreSQL · Redis · React · Supabase · LangGraph · Gemini · pgvector · Vitest · Playwright